What Is Roti Canai?

 - Keep the roti canai under a kitchen cloth to keep them warm.
 They're best eaten with dhal curry or any type of curry with some sambal.
 Enjoy!

-- If the balls are a bit difficult to spread (the next day), rest them in room temperature for 10-15 minutes.
+- If the balls are a bit difficult to spread (the next day), rest them at room temperature for 10-15 minutes.

 - This roti canai is with less salt because it's not intended to be eaten alone.
 It's usually dipped in varieties of curries.
 Add more salt as needed, depending on how you want to eat it.